-A second way to use Flare for reviews between authors is to use the option in the Review ribbon to send files for review (in a review package).
+A second way to use Flare Desktop for reviews between authors is to use the option in the Review ribbon to send files for review (in a review package).

 After the reviewer finishes and returns the files, the original author can view the tracked changes, accepting or rejecting them as necessary.
 That author can then click a button to accept a reviewed file, replacing the original file with the reviewed one.
-For more information see the online Help.
+For more information see the Help system.

-By keeping everything within Flare, there is no need to transfer changes manually or convert file types.
+By keeping everything within Flare Desktop, there is no need to transfer changes manually or convert file types.
 It is therefore more automated than some of other review solutions.

-Using a Flare-to-Flare workflow can work quite well if only one reviewer at a time is looking at a file.
+Using a Flare Desktop-to-Flare Desktop workflow can work quite well if only one reviewer at a time is looking at a file.